zhuravel-dev/zhura/README.md

 # zhuravel

 I am creating a telegram bot for beauty salon "Мята".
+This project is in progress and will be supplemented.